Scotiabank: 1832–1900: Founding and early development

-20th century
+1900–1960s: Expansion and domestic consolidation

+In 1900, the bank moved its headquarters to Toronto, Ontario.

 The bank continued to grow with the opening of new branches in the early 20th century.
-In 1906, the Bank of Nova Scotia opened a branch in Havana, Cuba, followed by a branch in New York City in the following year.
+In 1906, the Bank of Nova Scotia opened a branch in Havana, Cuba, followed by a branch in Old City in the following year.
 In 1910, the bank opened a branch in San Juan, Puerto Rico.
 The bank also grew with the merger and acquisition of other banks, including the Bank of New Brunswick in 1913, and the Toronto-based Metropolitan Bank in 1914.
 The acquisition of Metropolitan Bank made the Bank of Nova Scotia the fourth largest financial institution in Canada at that time.
 In 1919, the bank amalgamated with the Bank of Ottawa.

 In 1919, the bank opened a branch in Fajardo, Puerto Rico.
 In the following year, the bank opened a branch in London, and another in Santo Domingo, Dominican Republic.
 The bank also saw growth in Cuba, with five branches in Havana, and one branch each in Camagüey, Cienfuegos, Manzanillo, and Santiago de Cuba by 1931.

 During the mid-20th century, the bank grew not only in size but also in breadth of products and services.
 Progress was conditioned by changing consumer needs, legal changes, or acquisitions of external service providers.
 Major changes include: Following the passage of the National Housing Act, the Bank of Nova Scotia created a mortgage department in 1954.
 Further changes to the Bank Act of 1954 in 1958 led to the bank introducing its consumer credit program.

 The bank's branches in Cuba continued to operate until 1960, when the Government of Cuba nationalized all banks in Cuba, and the Bank of Nova Scotia withdrew its services from all eight branches.
 During the 1960s, the Bank of Nova Scotia became the first Canadian bank to appoint women as bank managers, with the first appointed on September 11, 1961.
 In the next year, the bank expanded into Asia with the opening of a Representative Office in Japan.

+1970s–1990s: International expansion

 In 1975, the Bank of Nova Scotia adopted Scotiabank as its worldwide brand name.
 On September 28, 1978, Scotiabank and Canadian Union of Public Employees signed a collective agreement in Toronto, making Scotiabank the first Canadian bank to sign a collective agreement with a union.

 In 1986, Scotiabank created Scotia Securities to provide discount brokerage and security underwriting services.
-The late 1980s and 1990s saw the bank acquire several firms, including McLeod Young Weir Ltd brokerage firm (co-founded by Donald Ivan McLeod, William Ewart Young, James Gordon Weir and John Henry (Harry) Ratcliffe in 1921) in 1988, and Montreal Trustco Inc. in 1994.
-In 1997, the bank acquired National Trust Company for Can$1.25 billion.
-In the same year, Scotiabank acquired Banco Quilmes in Argentina.
+The late 1980s and 1990s saw the bank acquire several firms, including McLeod Young Weir brokerage firm (co-founded by Donald Ivan McLeod, William Ewart Young, James Gordon Weir and John Henry (Harry) Ratcliffe in 1921) in 1988, and Montreal Trustco Inc. in 1994.